arviiyer/aws-threat-detection-alerting/README.md

 vpc_id               = "vpc-xxxxxxxxxxxxxx"
 ```

-> 🔒 Note: Never commit this file to version control.
-It contains sensitive credentials and should be listed in your .gitignore.
+> 🔒 Do not commit this file.
+It contains sensitive credentials and should be listed in your `.gitignore`.

 ### 3. Package Lambda Functions

-Use the provided `build.sh` script to zip the Lambda function code files:

 ```bash
 ./build.sh
 ```

-This script creates two zip archives in the current directory:
+Creates:

-- `guardduty_formatter.zip`
+* `guardduty_formatter.zip`
-- `ec2_isolation_handler.zip`
+* `ec2_isolation_handler.zip`

-These archives will be referenced by Terraform during deployment.
+These are referenced by Terraform during deployment.

-> 💡 If you add external Python packages later (e.g., requests, boto3), you'll need to update this script to install dependencies into the zip file structure.

-### 4. Initialize and Deploy
+### 4. Initialize and Apply Terraform

-After packaging the Lambda functions, use Terraform to deploy the infrastructure:

 ```bash
 terraform init